Mihara/x1c3tool/manual/manual.md

 Commands, with the exception of `AT+SET=WRITE`, are expected to terminate with CRLF.

 One particular command I've found only works when connected to the Bluetooth SPP interface: `AT+NAME<name>` sets the Bluetooth name of the device.
 This is handled by the Bluetooth module itself.
 Occasionally, the CPU tries to rewrite the Bluetooth name, with mangled results, since it forgets to CRLF-terminate the string.
 The Bluetooth module used in my particular device is [HC-02](http://www.hc01.com/products/8), and according to the manufacturer's datasheet, it should also support `AT+PIN<4-digit pin code>`, and a few other AT commands that appear less useful.
+I have not verified whether the device resets the PIN code in the Bluetooth module, however, like it does with the Bluetooth name.

 Sometimes, you can see the device send `AT+KISS=OFF` and `AT+KISS=ON` into the serial port when restarting.
 When trying to send those, both actually respond with `OK`, but it's not clear whether anything actually happens as a result.